grpc/proposal/A6-client-retries.md

 Both client and server application logic will have access to data about retries via gRPC metadata.
 Upon seeing an RPC from the client, the server will know if it was a retry, and moreover, it will know the number of previously made attempts.
 Likewise, the client will receive the number of retry attempts made when receiving the results of an RPC.

 The header name for exposing the metadata will be `"grpc-previous-rpc-attempts"` to give clients and servers access to the attempt count.
 This value represents the number of preceding retry attempts.
-Thus, it will not be present on the first RPC, will be 1 for the second RPC, and so on.
+On the first RPC, will be 0; on the second RPC, it will be 1, and so on.
 The value for this field will be an integer.

 #### Disabling Retries